Philippus/osita/README.md

 You can also supply your own substitution cost function.

 ## Installation
-Osita is published for Scala 2.13.
+Osita is published for Scala 2.12 and 2.13.
 To start using it add the following to your `build.sbt`:

 ```
 libraryDependencies += "nl.gn0s1s" %% "osita" % "0.0.3"